enerammer/R-text-analysis/episodes/00-introduction.Rmd

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Know what text mining is
-- Know what stop words are
+- Know what stopwords are
 - Knowledge of the data we are working with
 - Know what tidy text means